DFreds/dfreds-module-docs/docs/free-modules/convenient-effects/index.md

 ## Quick Start

-1. Open the application with the button on the token controls
+1. Open the application with the button on the sidebar directory
 1. Select a token and click an effect to toggle it on or off

 ![Convenient Effects App](./img/convenient-effects-app.png)